inv4fee2020/pli_node_conf/node_backup_restore.md

   1. Logon to your new 'target' VPS with your user admin account.

   2. From the 'target' VPS run the following command;

-            scp bhcadmin@162.55.179.118:/plinode_backups/*.gpg ~/
+            scp -P 5329 bhcadmin@162.55.179.118:/plinode_backups/*.gpg ~/

-     - This will connect into the 'original' VPS and copy the backup files to the 'target' VPS.
-The following exmaple shows the admin user account as 'bhcadmin' with the IP address of the 'original' VPS.
+     - This will connect into the 'original' VPS, using the specified `-P` port number and copy the backup files to the 'target' VPS.
+The following exmaple shows the admin user account as `bhcadmin` with the IP address of the 'original' VPS.

-     - The ':/plinode_backups/*.gpg' portion of the command is the backups folder where we know our backup scripts create the back files to.
-We also know that the created backup files are encrypted with the extension 'gpg', so we copy all the 'gpg' files.
+     - The `:/plinode_backups/*.gpg` portion of the command is the backups folder where we know our backup scripts create the back files to.
+We also know that the created backup files are encrypted with the extension `gpg`, so we copy all the `gpg` files.

-     - The final portion of the command '~/' is the linux alias for the user home folder and represents the home folder on the 'target' VPS to where you are copying the files.
+     - The final portion of the command `~/` is the linux alias for the user home folder and represents the home folder on the 'target' VPS to where you are copying the files.